Kong/docs.konghq.com/app/_hub/kong-inc/ai-proxy/how-to/_llama2.md

 This guide walks you through setting up the AI Proxy plugin with the Llama2 LLM.

 {:.important}
 > Llama2 is a self-hosted model.
-As such, it requires setting the model option `upstream_url`, pointing to the absolute
+As such, it requires setting the model option `upstream_url` to point to the absolute
 > HTTP(S) endpoint for this model implementation.

 There are a number of hosting/format options for running this LLM.
 Popular options include: